cirque-corp/Cirque_Pinnacle_1CA027/Circular_Trackpad/Single_Pad_Sample_Code/TakeHomeTest/README.md

 4. Modify the sample code to do the following:
     1. Imagine the sensor is divided into four quadrants
     2. When a touch appears in a quadrant, stays in that quadrant, and leaves within 300 msec then report a "tap in a quadrant" by printing to the serial port Qx.
 Where X is the quadrant number (0..3).
+	3. Test cases:
+	    a.
+The code has no compile warnings and no compile errors
+        b.
+When nothing is touching the sensor, nothing should be reported
+        c.
+If a finger touches a quadrant, stays in that quadrant, and lifts off within 300 msec the report happens at lift-off of the finger
+        d.
+If the finger touches a quadrant and slides to another quadrant, then lifts off, nothing is reported
+        e.
+If a finger touches a quadrant, stays touching for more than 300 msec, then lifts off, nothing is reported
+        f.
+After a touch is complete and tap reporting is complete, test case ii applies
 5. Send the code in for review

 Here is a link to a completed test and how it it is intended to function.